faustbrian/warden/docs/migrating-from-other-packages.md

----
-title: Migrating from Other Packages
-description: Learn how to migrate from Spatie Laravel Permission or Silber Bouncer to Warden.
----

 Warden provides migrators to help you transition from other popular Laravel permission packages.
 These migrators preserve all your existing roles, abilities, permissions, and assignments while converting them to Warden's schema.

 ## Supported Packages